wvdschel/spaceheater/README.md

 # Spaceheater

+This is my third attempt at building a battle snake (src/snakes/simple.rs is the first and still available).

+This README is mostly a TODO list of reminders for myself on how to improve the snake.

+The code is a bit of a chaotic mess, but feel free to steal something from `/src/logic/scoring` if you want :)

 # Weird choices to debug
 - [ ] 87f849bb-8223-423c-bda6-1ea7478a55c0 -> should go up in turn 301 and tail chase -> no point, already dead
 - [ ] 31ac7ed4-a335-4c7a-83ab-5aa704a38479 -> turn 524 should probably tail chase -> no point, already dead